Lava From Kilauea Boils Away Freshwater Lake In Hawaii

 The agency warns that there are still "vigorous lava eruptions" in the lower East Rift Zone, making the Pacific Ocean dangerous to enter in that area.
 Lava flowing into the ocean can cause explosions, propel rocks and create plumes of "laze," which Hawaii County officials describe as hydrochloric acid and steam with fine glass particles.

-Laze can cause damage the lungs and irritate skin and eyes.
+Laze can damage the lungs and irritate skin and eyes.

-On Wednesday, Talmadge Magno, the Hawaii County's civil defense administrator, said 410 people were living in shelters and that a residential area had been destroyed.
+On Wednesday, Talmadge Magno, Hawaii County's civil defense administrator, said 410 people were living in shelters and that a residential area had been destroyed.

 "Vacationland is totally gone," he said.
 "It's covered by lava."